tan-yong-sheng/WQD7006-sentiment-analysis/README.md

 ## Problem Statement
-- To compare model performance of sentiment analysis classifier model under different text representation techniques
+- To evaluate and compare the performance of sentiment analysis classifier models across various text representation techniques, including Bag-of-Words, TF-IDF, Word2Vec, SBERT, and large language model (LLM) embeddings.
-- To
+- To conduct SHAP analysis to interpret model predictions and feature contributions for each text representation method.

 ## Our Dataset